skip to main |

 .

-In the works #2, Jeff had yet to add the balsa rails.
+In the last post on this subject, In the works #2, Jeff had yet to add the balsa rails.
 Here they've been added and the turning begins.

 .